Book your sailing holidays on crystal clear waters.

 Depending on the season you are planning to sail in, you will need different clothing and accessories to pack.

 If your sailing trip is during the cold seasons, you will definitely need raincoat, waterproof and windproof warm clothes and shoes.
-Woollen garments are preferable as they will keep you warm in windy times.
+Woolen garments are preferable as they will keep you warm in windy times.